ThunderBoltCODMYT/ThunderBoltCODMYT/README.md

-- 👋 Hi, I’m @ThunderBoltCODMYT
+- 👋 Hi, I’m @ThunderBoltCODMYT, a 13 year old tryna become a Principal Engine Programmer at EA someday.....
-- 👀 I’m interested in Nothin
+- 👀 I’m interested in Low level programming
-- 🌱 I’m currently learning Nothin
+- 🌱 I’m currently learning much about whats needed for my dream and stuff here and there and allat
-- 💞️ I’m looking to collaborate on Nothin
-- 📫 How to reach me do nothin
-- 😄 Pronouns: do nothin
-- ⚡ Fun fact: after all that still do nothing
+- ⚡ Fun fact: i dont have a fun fact to tell

 <!---
 ThunderBoltCODMYT/ThunderBoltCODMYT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.